xmjiao/petsc4m-legacy/README.md

 NOTES ON PETSC4M IN MATLAB
 ==========================

-Bsides Octave, Petsc4m is also compatible without MATLAB.
-However, there seem to be some conflicts between MATLAB's and PETSc's memory managers.
-Therefore, data exchange between MATLAB and Petsc4m is done through files to avoid MATLAB from random crashings.
-For production runs, we strongly recommend using Petsc4m with Octave.
+When using MATLAB, it is important for you to preset PETSC_DIR and also set `LD_PRELOAD=/path/to/blas/libblas.so:/path/to/lapack/liblapack.so` to prevent MATLAB from overriding the BLAS and LAPACK libraries used by PETSc and its third-party modules.
+In addition, use `matlab -nojvm` to prevent random crashing due to some apparent conflict between PETSc and Java.

 LIMITATIONS
 ===========

 Virtually all features in PETSc are available through Petsc4m.
-However, Petsc4m does not yet support `KSPRegister` and `PCRegister`, so you cannot easily use Petsc4m to implement new solvers for PETSc.
+However, Petsc4m does not support `KSPRegister` and `PCRegister`, so you cannot use Petsc4m to implement new solvers or preconditioners for PETSc.